 657-5.4(155A) Registration required.
+Unless exempt in rule 657-5.5(155A), any individual employed by a pharmacy who has direct access to prescription drugs or confidential patient information must be registered as a pharmacy support person.
+Beginning July 1, 2021, prior to commencing employment in an Iowa pharmacy as a pharmacy support person, an individual shall obtain registration as a pharmacy support person.
+Any registered pharmacy support person who discontinues employment as a pharmacy support person shall not be required to maintain a registration and shall request cancellation of the registration as provided in subrule 5.9(3).

-- 5.4(1) Effective date.
-Beginning June 1, 2010, a pharmacy support person shall register with the board pursuant to the requirements of this chapter. - 5.4(2) Registration number.
-Each pharmacy support person registered with the board will be assigned a unique registration number. - 5.4(3) Original application required.
-Any person required to register and not previously registered with the board as a pharmacy support person shall complete an application for registration within 30 days of accepting employment in an Iowa pharmacy as a pharmacy support person.
-Such application shall be received in the board office before the expiration of this 30-day period. - 5.4(4) Employment terminated.
-A registered pharmacy support person who discontinues employment as a pharmacy support person shall not be required to maintain a registration and shall request cancellation of the registration as provided in rule 657-5.14(155A).
-[ARC 8673B, IAB 4/7/10, effective 6/1/10] - 657-5.5(155A) Exempt from registration.
-Unless a person has direct access to prescription drugs, the following shall be exempt from registration as a pharmacy support person: - 1.
-Delivery person. - 2.
-Billing clerk, including a person who processes claims for third-party payments.
+Through June 30, 2021, any person required to register and not previously registered with the board as a pharmacy support person shall complete an application for registration within 30 days of accepting employment in an Iowa pharmacy as a pharmacy support person.
+Such application shall be received in the board office before the expiration of this 30-day period.

-- 3. Data processing support, maintenance, or programming personnel. - 4.
+[ARC 8673B, IAB 4/7/10, effective 6/1/10; ARC 5543C, IAB 4/7/21, effective 5/12/21; Editorial change: IAC Supplement 9/8/21]

+657-5.5(155A) Exempt from registration.
+The following shall be exempt from registration as a pharmacy support person:

+- 1. A licensed pharmacist, registered pharmacist-intern, or registered pharmacy technician. - 2.
 Facility maintenance personnel including but not necessarily limited to cleaning, sanitation, structural, and mechanical maintenance personnel.
-Facility maintenance personnel deemed exempt from registration shall be directly supervised by a pharmacist or a certified pharmacy technician who is responsible for the maintenance person's activities within the pharmacy department to ensure medication security and patient privacy. - 5.
-Any person not directly employed by or under contract to the pharmacy, and not under the direct supervision of a pharmacist, who provides data processing, billing, maintenance, or administrative support functions outside the pharmacy department. - 6.
-A registered pharmacist-intern or a registered pharmacy technician.
-[ARC 8673B, IAB 4/7/10, effective 6/1/10]
+Facility maintenance personnel deemed exempt from registration shall be directly supervised by a pharmacist or a certified pharmacy technician who is responsible for the maintenance person's activities within the pharmacy department to ensure medication security and patient privacy.

+3. Any person not directly employed by or under contract to the pharmacy, and not under the direct supervision of a pharmacist, who provides data processing, data processing support, programming, maintenance, billing, delivery, or administrative support functions outside the pharmacy department.
+[ARC 8673B, IAB 4/7/10, effective 6/1/10; ARC 5543C, IAB 4/7/21, effective 5/12/21]